martomor/atforestry/README.md

 ## Comparing Cover Land

 With the trained model and fetching satellite images from the [Planet API](https://developers.planet.com/docs/apis/), Atforestry API compares the type of cover land in 2 different periods.
-If the initial image had a rainforest type of cover land, such as **Primary**,  and the second one has a deforestation tag,  such as **agriculture**, **habitation** or **road**, we can signal  a deforestation case.
+If the initial image had a rainforest type of cover land, such as `primary`,  and the second one has a deforestation tag,  such as `agriculture`, `habitation` or `road`, we can signal  a deforestation case.
 We are leveraging the work done by [Luis Di Martino](https://github.com/lddm/forests-monitoring) in his article [Monitoring deforestation with open data and Machine Learning](https://medium.com/digital-sense-ai/monitoring-deforestation-with-open-data-and-machine-learning-part-2-c1be298c574b).

 <p align="center">
     <img src="./assets/cover_land_change_example.JPG" alt="isolated" width="600"/>